OmarHisham99/OmarHisham99/README.md

 ## Software Developer, passionate about Software development.

--   Junior Computer Science graduate from Ain Shams University.
+-   Computer Science graduate from Ain Shams University.
--   Strong Knowledge of Typescript, Java, Kotlin, C++, C#, and Javascript.
+-   Strong Knowledge of Typescript, Javascript, C#, C++, and Java.
--   Android Development.
 -   Web Development
--   Problem solving skills.
+-   Problem-solving skills.
--   proficiency with algorithms and data structures.
+-   Proficiency with algorithms and data structures.
--   good knowledge of OOP and design patterns.
+-   Good knowledge of OOP and design patterns.
 -   Lives in Cairo, Egypt.

 ### Languages: